clifflfc/Practice-Model/README.md

 This model aims to provide the ideal partner depending on the given inputs.

 Considered inputs are the weight of the parcel, the region and if Cash-on-delivery is required.
-The model first filters partners based on whether Cash-on-delivery is required, followed by the region.
+The model first filters partners based on whether Cash-on-delivery is required and if they can service the given region.

 Thereafter, the model filters partners based on their cost.
 The partner with the lowest cost is chosen.